a-darsh/real-time-sign-language-detection/README.md

 ## Conversion to TensorFlow.js

-To convert the model to TensorFlow.js format:

-Navigate to the conversion_to_tfjs directory.
+1. Navigate to the conversion_to_tfjs directory.

-Modify the paths in the script to point to your saved model.
+2. Modify the paths in the script to point to your saved model.

-Run the conversion script to converts the model to TensorFlow.js format and saves it in the tfjs_model directory:
+3. Run the conversion script to converts the model to TensorFlow.js format and saves it in the tfjs_model directory:
   ```shell
   python convert_to_tfjs.py
   ```